Cepher-Bible/Kjv-Style-Covenant-Just/OLD-TESTAMENT/TORAH/GENESIS.md

 and fill the waters in the seas, and let fowl multiply in the earth.

-\v 23 And there was evening and there was morning — a fifth day.
+\v 23 And there was evening and there was morning, a fifth day.

 \p

 \v 24 And God said, Let the earth bring forth life-breath after its kind,

-cattle, and creeping thing, and beast of the earth after its kind — and it was so.
+cattle, and creeping thing, and beast of the earth after its kind, and it was so.

 \v 25 And God made the beast of the earth after its kind,